searxng/searxng/docs/dev/contribution_guide.rst

 Prime directives: Privacy, Hackability
 ======================================

-Searx has two prime directives, **privacy-by-design and hackability** .
+SearXNG has two prime directives, **privacy-by-design and hackability** .
 The hackability comes in three levels:

 - support of search engines
 - plugins to alter search behaviour
-- hacking searx itself
+- hacking SearXNG itself

 Note the lack of "world domination" among the directives.
-Searx has no intention of wide mass-adoption, rounded corners, etc.  The prime directive "privacy" deserves a separate chapter, as it's quite uncommon unfortunately.
+SearXNG has no intention of wide mass-adoption, rounded corners, etc.  The prime directive "privacy" deserves a separate chapter, as it's quite uncommon unfortunately.

 Privacy-by-design
 -----------------

-Searx was born out of the need for a **privacy-respecting** search tool which can be extended easily to maximize both, its search and its privacy protecting capabilities.
+SearXNG was born out of the need for a **privacy-respecting** search tool which can be extended easily to maximize both, its search and its privacy protecting capabilities.